Parathion: Safety

 Parathion is a cholinesterase inhibitor.
 It generally disrupts the nervous system by inhibiting acetylcholinesterase.
 It is absorbed via skin, mucous membranes, and orally.
 Absorbed parathion is rapidly metabolized to paraoxon, as described in Insecticidal activity.
 Paraoxon exposure can result in headaches, convulsions, poor vision, vomiting, abdominal pain, severe diarrhea, unconsciousness, tremor, dyspnea, and finally pulmonary edema as well as respiratory arrest.
 Symptoms of poisoning are known to last for extended periods, sometimes months.
 The most common and very specific antidote is atropine, in doses of up to 100 mg daily.
 Because atropine may also be toxic, it is recommended that small frequently repeated doses be used in treatment.
 If human poisoning is detected early and the treatment is prompt (atropine and artificial respiration), fatalities are infrequent.
 Insufficient oxygen will lead to cerebral hypoxia and permanent brain damage.
 Peripheral neuropathy including paralysis is noticed as late sequelae after recovery from acute intoxication.
 Parathion and related organophosphorus pesticides are used in hundreds of thousands of poisonings annually, especially suicides.
 It is known as Schwiegermuttergift (mother-in-law poison) in Germany.
 For this reason, most formulations contain a blue dye providing warning.

-Parathion was used as a chemical warfare agent, most notably by an element of the British South Africa Police (BSAP) attached to the Selous Scouts during the Rhodesian Bush War.
+Parathion was used as a chemical warfare agent, most notably by an element of the British South Africa Police attached to the Selous Scouts during the Rhodesian Bush War.
 They used it to poison clothing that was then supplied to anti-government guerrillas.
 When the enemy soldiers put on the clothes, they were poisoned by absorption through the skin.

 Based on animal studies, parathion is considered by the U.S. Environmental Protection Agency to be a possible human carcinogen.
 Studies show that parathion is toxic to fetuses, but does not cause birth defects.

-It is classified by the United Nations Environment Programme (UNEP) as a persistent organic pollutant and by the World Health Organization (WHO) as Toxicity Class Ia (extremely hazardous).
+It is classified by the United Nations Environment Programme as a persistent organic pollutant and by the World Health Organization as Toxicity Class Ia (extremely hazardous).

 Parathion is toxic to bees, fish, birds, and other forms of wildlife.

 Protection against poisoning

 To provide the end user with a minimum standard of protection, suitable protective gloves, clothing, and a respirator with organic-vapour cartridges is normally worn.
 Industrial safety during the production process requires special ventilation and continuous measurement of air contamination in order not to exceed PEL levels, as well as careful attention to personal hygiene.
 Frequent analysis of workers' serum acetylcholinesterase activity is also helpful with regards to occupational safety, because the action of parathion is cumulative.
-Also, atropine has been used as a specific antidote.
+Also, both atropine and memantine have been used as a specific antidote.